iPakTulane/Neobis_iOS_Calculating/README.md

 ## Lessons Learned
 During the development of the Neobis iOS Calculating project, several insights and lessons were gained:

-- MVVM Implementation: Understanding and implementing the MVVM architectural pattern improved code organization and maintainability.
+- **MVVM Implementation**: Understanding and implementing the MVVM architectural pattern improved code organization and maintainability.
-- Programmatic UI: Building the interface without Storyboard enhanced proficiency in programmatic UI development.
+- **Programmatic UI**: Building the interface without Storyboard enhanced proficiency in programmatic UI development.
-- SnapKit Integration: Working with SnapKit simplified Auto Layout constraints and improved the dynamic layout of the calculator.
+- **SnapKit Integration**: Working with SnapKit simplified Auto Layout constraints and improved the dynamic layout of the calculator.

 ## How to contact
 For further information, inquiries, or contributions, feel free to contact: